Are you a business or artist that missed out on DWELL? BE sure to register your interest for 2027 by filling out the Google Form here.

 Reginald Ballum is a unique little antique shop based in the West End of Worthing sourcing, renovating and selling a diverse collection of vintage, classic, decorative and industrial pieces.
 The brainchild of founder and owner, Darren Peskett, Reginald Ballum was born from an inherent passion for building, decorating and making interiors look beautiful.

-Interested in creative worthing?
-Be sure to check out other local businesses such as, First & Last, Handmade by Holly, Montague Gallery, Colonnade House, Gigglewick Gallery, and many more!
+Interested in creative Worthing?
+Be sure to check out other local businesses such as, First & Last, Handmade by Holly, Montague Gallery, Colonnade House, Gigglewick Gallery, Sabotage, Room With a View and many more!